-As a symbol, Fenrir tattoos represents strength and power.
+As a symbol, Fenrir tattoos represent strength and power.

-After all, this is a creature that the gods themselves feared and one who is fated to quite literally devour the world.
+After all, this is a creature that the gods themselves feared and one who is fated to quite literally devouring the world.

 Depending on the style of the tattoo, Fenrir can also be used to symbolize the fight against adversity and oppression, breaking the strongest chains in the world.

-A Fenrir tattoo can also be used to represent destiny: in mythology, he must fulfil the prophecy that states he will destroy the world and kill Odin, before being avenged by Odin’s son Víðarr.
+A Fenrir tattoo can also be used to represent destiny: in mythology, he must fulfill the prophecy that states he will end the world and finish Odin off, before being avenged by Odin’s son Víðarr.

-Another meaning of a Fenrir tattoo is triumphant success.
+Another meaning of a Fenrir tattoo is a triumphant success.